ChungWasawat/dtc_de_project/README.md

 # Trends of bicycle and taxi usage in NewYork since the Covid-19 pandemic started

 ## Description:
-We have faced the Covid-19 pandamic for a while and many countries encouraged their people to stay at their home and only go out if necessary. ss
+    We have faced the Covid-19 pandamic for a while and many countries encouraged their people to stay at their home and only go out if necessary.

-## Objective:
+This impacted many businesses like airlines or restaurants and they were forced to adapt or close their business.
+    As I

 ## Technologies Used:
     * Python